Recruit a New Apprentice

 1. Identify apprenticeship

-Once you have a draft job description, contact the Apprenticeships Team who will help to identify a suitable apprenticeship course and training provider.
-The team will put you in direct contact with the provider(s) to discuss the course and your role in more detail.
-As part of this discussion, you should consider how the provider can support your shortlisting and interview process.
+Once you have a draft job description, contact the Apprenticeships Team who will help to identify a suitable apprenticeship programme and training provider.
+The team will put you in direct contact with the provider(s) to discuss the programme and your role in more detail.

 If you decide to go ahead with recruiting an apprentice, please inform your local HR Team who will obtain the correct local approvals and raise a Staff Request in the University's HR system.